zhol0777/is-this-good/README.md

 # Is this good?

  THIS IS A LONG DOCUMENT CURRENTLY, SO PLEASE JUST CTRL/CMD-F YOUR WAY INTO FINDING SOMETHING THAT MAY APPLY TO YOU.
-THERE IS ALSO A TABLE OF CONTENTS AROUND HERE SOMEWHERE.
+THERE IS ALSO A TABLE OF CONTENTS PROVIDED.
-PLEASE DM ME FOR COMPLAINTS, SUGGESTIONS AND ADDITIONS, OR JUST SUBMIT A PULL REQUEST.
+ Feel free to file pull requests or issues for information you wish to be added, or political complaints.

 Answer: *Good is a question for moral philosophers to answer, and that’s not who we are.
 There is no good and there is no bad; there are merely different products that fulfill different needs and niches.
 A prebuilt like a Leopold or a Varmilo may be “good enough” for someone who only wants a mechanical keyboard and not to have to think about it too much.
 Gateron Browns may be “good enough” for someone who isn’t asking for much more than a light bump in their press. $30 AliExpress keycaps might be good enough for someone who doesn’t want to look at thin shinethrough ABS anymore.
 Maybe you want thin shinethrough ABS because you don’t care much about “thickness”!
 And so on.
 Now, never ask me if something is “good” ever again.*